BojanPavlovski/MyProjects/README.md

 and backend robustness, demonstrating a diverse range of skills and technologies.

 1.Beer Web page(HTML, CSS, JavaScript)
-Immerse yourself in a visually appealing and responsive portfolio website, showcasing my skills and projects.
+Immerse yourself in a visually appealing portfolio website, showcasing my skills and projects.
 The combination of HTML, CSS, JavaScript, and Bootstrap ensures a seamless and engaging user experience.

 2.Burger App(.NET MVC, SQL)